What types of COVID-19 tests are available?

 Search the internet using the term “free COVID-19 testing near me”

 Look for COVID-19 testing information on your state or regional health department’s website.
 Many states now have online screening forms that can get you pre-approved for testing.

-Call a local pharmacy or health center and ask for help finding a free testing site
+Call a local health center and ask for help finding a free testing site